Vitor-D-Anjos/offensive-security-portfolio/security-assessments/active-directory-assessments/enterprise-ad-compromise/evidence/README.md

 ---

-📂 **Evidence Collection Approach**
+📂 ## Evidence Documentation Examples

-*This documentation demonstrates professional evidence collection practices.
-While original data cannot be shown, these examples illustrate the comprehensive technical documentation standards used in enterprise penetration testing.*
+*The following examples demonstrate professional evidence formatting and documentation standards used in enterprise penetration testing reports.*

-Professional documentation includes:
-- Complete command-line evidence with full syntax and output
-- Tool output analysis and interpretation
-- Vulnerability evidence with CVSS scoring
-- Attack progression documentation
-- Business impact correlation

-✅ **Documentation Standards Demonstrated:**
-1. Complete Command-Line Evidence
-2. Tool Output Documentation
-3. Hash & Credential Evidence Formatting
-4. Attack Chain Documentation
-5. Technical Findings with CVSS Scores

 ---